robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

   <dd>The browserify tool, which transforms Node-style modules so they can run in non-Node environments.</dd>

   <dt><a href="http://citeseer.uark.edu:8080/citeseerx/viewdoc/summary;jsessionid=152911076D9D138C931FC84E909173C5?doi=10.1.1.68.8684">Separating Concerns With First-Class Namespaces</a></dt>
-  <dd>Nierstraz & Archermann present Piccola, a language with first-class namespaces based on π-calculus.
+  <dd>Nierstraz &amp; Archermann present Piccola, a language with first-class namespaces based on π-calculus.
 Piccola uses forms (you can think of them as objects) as modules, services (you can squint your eyes hard and think of them as functions) as parametric modules and mixin layer composition for composing different modules together.</dd>

   <dt><a href="http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.51.662">The Programming Language Jigsaw - Mixins, Modularity and Multiple Inheritance</a></dt>
   <dd>Gilad Bracha's thesis describe a framework for modularity in programming languages with basis in inheritance for module manipulation.
 A fairly interesting read.</dd>